lowrycode/swaplett-project/README.md

 The website was developed using a mobile-first approach, ensuring an optimized experience for mobile users before adapting to larger screens.
 This applies to functionality (e.g. touch events for dragging letters across the grid), layout (using Flexbox), and sizing (using relative units like rem, %, and vh).
 The custom .container class, combined with media queries, keeps content centered and prevents it from stretching too wide on larger screens.

-Wireframes were produced using <a href="https://balsamiq.com/" target="_blank" rel="noopener">**Balsamiq**</a> at the earliest stages of planning to ensure that the webpage had a good layout on different devices.
+Wireframes were produced using <a href="https://balsamiq.com/" target="_blank" rel="noopener">**Balsamiq**</a> at the earliest stages of planning to ensure an effective layout across different devices.

 ![Wireframe for initial page load](readme-images/wire-frame-initial-page-load.jpg)
 ![Wireframe for normal game play](readme-images/wire-frame-normal-game-play.jpg)